-I like to think of this tree as being the little train that could of the tree family.
+I like to think of the Ohia tree as being the little-train-that-could of the tree family.
 The reason being is it is one of the first trees to grow in lava.
 What determination!

-There’s an interesting Hawaiian legend tied to the ohia tree and its flower, the lehua blossom.
+There’s an interesting Hawaiian legend about the Ohia tree and its flower, the Lehua blossom.
 As you might expect, the legend is tied to the volcano goddess, Pele.
 The legend says that one day Pele met a handsome warrior named Ohia and she asked him to marry her.
 The problem was Ohia had already pledged his love to Lehua.
 Pele was furious when Ohia turned down her marriage proposal, so she turned Ohia into a twisted tree.
 Lehua was heartbroken, of course.
 The gods took pity on Lehua and decided it was an injustice to have Ohia and Lehua separated.
 So, they turned Lehua into a flower on the Ohia tree so that the two lovers would be forever joined together.
 That’s a bit of a fiery love story, isn’t it?